 Please visit the Graduate Application Process for more information on how to apply.

 If you wish to be considered for scholarships and other funding opportunities, which are available on a first-come, first-served basis, please complete your application by the following dates:

 Semester in which the program can be started

-Scholarships and assistantships for doctoral students are available through the office of graduate education and research in the College of Education.
+Scholarships and assistantships for master's students are available through the office of graduate admissions and enrollment in the College of Education.